Nayos1337/cscg2020/web/xmas_shopping_site/writeup.md

 # Xmas Shopping Site

-This was my favourite Web challenge in the CSCG 2020.
+This was my favorite Web challenge in the CSCG 2020.
 Like the name suggests, it is a [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) challenge.
 We are given a link to a website `http://xss.allesctf.net/`.
 It is a very simple shop-like website.
 We can add items to our cart but there is no way to actually check out.
 But the Site has a few interesting links:
 * Stage2 : There is a button called Stage2 which leads to the second stage.
 It says, that the admin has the flag stored on this site
 * Submit : here we can Submit a link for the admin to review.
 This is were the XSS can take affect
 * Suche (Search) : The main page has a Search feature, with which you can search for products.